-In addition, procrastination can make people feel depressed or exacerbate existing depression, for example when it makes someone feel guilty or ashamed over their inability to act on time, when it causes people to feel stressed, or when it causes people to delay getting treatment for their issues.
+In addition, procrastination can also make people feel depressed or exacerbate existing depression, for example when it makes someone feel guilty or ashamed over their inability to act on time, when it causes people to feel stressed, or when it causes people to delay getting treatment for their issues.
 This can lead to a depression-procrastination cycle, where depression leads people to procrastinate, which in turn makes them more depressed, which causes them to keep procrastinating, and so on.

 However, although this depression-procrastination association exists, there is substantial variability in terms of when and how it occurs.
 This means, for example, that not all depressed individuals procrastinate, and that even those who do procrastinate don’t necessarily do so because of their depression, or only because of their depression.
 Furthermore, people can procrastinate for many reasons other than depression, such as anxiety and perfectionism, so not everyone who procrastinates is necessarily depressed.